 Every town should have one: a place where a visitor can stop in and see what the place is all about; an informal rest stop where you can sit, relax, and enjoy friendly conversation about local curiosities, things to do, maybe even the weather.
 Jeanette and Tony Iuratto thought Blairstown could use such a place when they moved to the Warren County town a few years back.

 “There was no one place where we cold go to learn about the town, what we were inheriting as residents, or how we could become good stewards of our new home,” remembers Jeanette, who opened the Blairstown Museum in 2016.
 “At first, we pitched the idea to the Township officials, who had neither the funding nor volunteers.
-But they had no objection if we did it ourselves!”
+But most supported the idea if we did it ourselves!”
 After they reached out to some of Blairstown’s multi-generational families and found that they too would support the idea, Jeannette and Tony went ahead and purchased the building at 26 Main Street, one that had been empty for seven years.
 It took them eighteen months to renovate the dilapidated interior and polish the structure’s exterior, which features one of Blairstown Historic District’s many distinctive two-story porches, particularly reminiscent of late 19th and early 20th century main streets.

 In 1839, Blairstown was named in honor of its most celebrated citizen, John Insley Blair, who, despite his nineteenth century accomplishment as one of the world's wealthiest men, sustained a simple, unembellished lifestyle in his beloved village.
 The area's extraordinary heritage is in large part due to the fact that his ambition, and his ideas that flourished throughout America originated here in the New Jersey frontier.
 Almost half of the primary buildings within the District were built during John Blair's lifetime, the boom period following the construction of the Blairstown Railroad.
 The distinctive historical character of the village results from the survival of these buildings, largely because the railroad was the last major transportation improvement that the town has seen.
 State Route 94 has since bypassed Main Street as the main thoroughfare for travellers, and buildings "in town" have suffered few contemporary updates.
 Most serve as storefronts, restaurants, galleries or offices; and one as a museum.